Skip to main content

 sys.path.insert(0, str(Path(__file__).parent))

-from example_workflows.prd_to_software.phases import PRD_PHASES, PRD_WORKFLOW_CONFIG
+from example_workflows.prd_to_software.phases import PRD_PHASES, PRD_WORKFLOW_CONFIG, PRD_LAUNCH_TEMPLATE

 # Import the SDK